canuckistani/mockups/authoring/resource-map.md

 ### TL;DR

-Resourcemaps are like sourcemaps but targeting a set of resources like a website, allowing authoring tools to save modified sources read from HTTP.
+Resourcemaps are like sourcemaps but mapping a large set of resources with a statement like "Stuff from this URL is stored in that directory".
+It's purpose is to allow authoring tools to save modified sources read from HTTP.

-In the short term with Firefox we will probably only consider a single mapping with a filesystem backend; just enough for the trivial static website case. i.e.
+This document talks about a number of cases, but in the short term with Firefox we will probably only consider a single mapping with a filesystem backend;
+just enough for the trivial static website case. i.e.

     { urlPath: '/', dir: '/projects/example' }

-This document also discusses future direction.

 ### What is the point?